KHDA Dubai school inspections

 - For the 2010-2011 academic year however, the KHDA said no fee increases were permitted.

 |Annual fees increase||7%||9%||12%||15%|

 - Best American school in Dubai | Best British school in Dubai | Best international school in Dubai - add your votes and comments.

 - ADEZ school inspections

-- KHDA Indian school ratings - discussion topic, add your comments
+- KHDA Indian school ratings - forum topic, add your comments.

 - KHDA inspection results - forum topic, add your thoughts about the results.